 One of the necessary WordPress plugins that you must install after installing WordPress is a caching plugin.
 This plugin improves your site speed and optimizes the performance by clearing the cache.

-There are two most popular WordPress cache plugins; WP Super Cache and W3 Total Cache, the latter is my favorite since it has advanced features like the ability to link up with content delivery networks which improves the page load speed.
+There are two most popular WordPress cache plugins; WP Super Cache and W3 Total Cache, the latter is my favorite since it has advanced features like the ability to link up with content delivery networks which improve the page load speed.

 - Go to add plugins and search W3 Total Cache or WP Super Cache and install either.